LogansBrain/LogansBrain/README.md

 - My main languages were: BASIC(A), IBM Pascal, Macro Assembler and later Turbo Pascal, Turbo C/C++/ASM
 - In the 90s I did some Windows programming primarily Delphi, Visual BASIC and Access/SQL.
 - After spending a lot of time away from the technical side of computers, I am looking to learn new programming concepts, techniques and languages.
 I am also looking to expand my networking and security knowledge.
-- Lately I have been goofing around with Python & GoDot
+- Lately I have been goofing around with Python & GoDot and Scripting in POWERSHELL as well as BASH.
+- Other operating systems I have play with include Minix, OS/2, Unix with a current focus on Linux.

 <!---
 LogansBrain/LogansBrain is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.